Deraen/dotfiles/README.md

 I'm using git submodules to manage external packages like Vim plugins and few programs which are not available as Debian packages.
-Following command is useful to check changes (shortlog) of each changed submodule after updating submodules: `git log -p --submodule=log`.
+Following command is useful to check changes (shortlog) of each changed submodule after updating submodules: `git log -p --submodule=log` or `git submodule summary`.

 ## Interesting files